 Time is of the essence in many claims involving potential medical malpractice or misdiagnosis malpractice.
 As such, if you are unsure whether you have a claim and if you should pursue it, then you should promptly seek a consultation with a misdiagnosis malpractice attorney.

-If you are considering pursuing a misdiagnosis malpractice lawsuit, consulting with an attorney is a good place to start.
+If you are considering pursuing a misdiagnosis malpractice lawsuit, consulting with a Philadelphia Medical Malpractice attorney is a good place to start.
 To speak with one of our attorneys about your potential misdiagnosis malpractice claim, call us at (800) 535-1797 or fill out our contact form, and we will be in touch as soon as possible to discuss the facts of your possible misdiagnosis malpractice case.

 For the general public: This Blog/Website is made available by the law firm publisher, Raynes & Lawn, for educational purposes.
 It provides general information and a general understanding of the law but does not provide specific legal advice.
 By using this site, commenting on posts, or sending inquiries through the site or contact email, you confirm that there is no attorney-client relationship between you and the Blog/Website publisher.
 The Blog/Website should not be used as a substitute for competent legal advice from a licensed attorney in your jurisdiction.